thetherington/process-mon/README.md

-# inSITE Process Status Monitoring module
+# inSITE Process Status Monitoring Module

 Process status monitoring module to provide status and information about a set of processes reported by the inSITE Probe.

-The process monitoring script has the below distinct ability and features:
+The process monitoring module has the below distinct abilities and features:

-1. Produce a Running or Not Running detection for each configured process.
+1. Produce a Running or Not Running state detection for each configured process.
-2. CPU, Memory, Uptime information is collected for indexing indexed.
+2. CPU, Memory, PID, Uptime information is collected for each service.
-3. Auto detect and track sub processe.
+3. Auto detect and create track sub processes.
-4. Generate syslog for state changes for process status and changes.
+4. Generate syslog messages for changes in state.
-5. Auto time synchronization to a probe local time.
+5. Auto time lock synchronization to a probes' local time.

 ## Minimum Requirements:

-- inSITE Version 10.3 service pack 6
+- inSITE Version 10.3 and service pack 6
 - Python3.7 (_already installed on inSITE machine_)
 - Python3 Requests library (_already installed on inSITE machine_)